Kim Dolan: 2000–current

-In 2002 Dolan was asked to play fifth for Kathy O'Rourke, who would represent Prince Edward Island at the Scott.
-This was the first time Dolan would make a trip to the Scott without qualifying.
+In 2002, Dolan was asked to play fifth for Kathy O'Rourke, who would represent Prince Edward Island at the Scott.
+This was the first time Dolan made a trip to the Scott without qualifying.
 O'Rourke’s squad would finish 3-8 in round robin play.

 In 2004, Dolan would win the Provincial Mixed Curling Championships.
 Dolan would finish round robin of the 2005 Canadian Mixed Curling Championships with a 3-8 record.

 In 2005, Dolan, now playing third for O'Rourke, would fail to qualify at the provincial level.
 She was asked by Rebecca Jean MacPhee, who won the 2005 Prince Edward Island Scott Tournament of Hearts, to accompany the team as their fifth.
 MacPhee’s team would finish round robin with a 4-7 record.

 In 2008, Dolan would make a different appearance at the Scotties.
 She was asked by Suzanne Gaudet to not only be the fifth, but also accompany the team to the Nationals as their coach.
 The team would finish round robin with a 3-8 record.

 At the 2012 Prince Edward Island Scotties Tournament of Hearts, Dolan would win her first provincial championship in 13 years, bringing the total number of provincial championships nine.
 She would defeat defending campion Suzanne Birt in round robin, three time junior champion Sarah Fullerton in the semi-final and four time junior champion Meaghan Hughes in the final.
 This was also a historic win for Dolan, as for the first time in Prince Edward Island women’s play, a mother and daughter, (Sinead Dolan), would win a championship together.
 Dolan would play in her final Scotties, at the 2012 Scotties Tournament of Hearts, where she would finish round robin with a 3-8 record.
 Her final game in Draw 16, would mark Dolan's 100th game at the Scotties.
 She would defeat New Brunswick's Rebecca Atkinson 11-4.